Baumdc/MalumMenu-manager/README.md

 - **Toggle Mod**: Toggle the mod on or off using the "Toggle Mod" button.
 - **Delete Mod**: Remove the mod and restore the original Among Us installation with the "Delete Mod" button.

-## Contributing

-Contributions are welcome!
-Please read the [Contribution Guidelines](CONTRIBUTING.md) before getting started.

 ## Support

-For support, please open an issue on the [Issues](https://github.com/scp222thj/MalumMenu/issues) page.
+For support, please open an issue on the [Issues]() page.

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the GNU GENERAL PUBLIC LICENSE.
+See the [LICENSE](LICENSE) file for details.

-## Acknowledgements

-- Special thanks to the Among Us community for their support and feedback.
-- Credits to the creators and contributors of the Malum Menu mod.

 ---